 Contrary to previous reports, when The Garage opens later this week within the boundaries of Pat’s/Geno’s bounty, it will host its own food cart with a rotating series of chefs manning the big silver box.
 I guess they wouldn’t mind you bringing your own cheesesteak or burrito from down the block, but maybe you should ask first.

 I supported Sam Katz for mayor once or twice.
 Why wouldn’t I support him in his quest to keep making his 12-part documentary about Philadelphia history, The Great Experiment?
 Want to help him edit this monster?
-Katz to raise $53,500 by Aug.
+Katz started a Kickstarter to raise $53,500 by Aug.
 9. Hit that.

 No joke.
 With the Rolling Stones making gentle stops at Cuba Libre and Sal D’Angelo’s Rittenhouse hot spot (really?) before leaving town (great shot of Comcast’s Peter Luukko giving the Stones mini-Liberty Bells backstage at the Wells Fargo Center, by the way.
 Thanks Ike Richman) I got to thinking about the wild times they at the Locust Club when Philippe Chin ran the joint.
 It all hit home when The Insider ran a bit about Chef Chin leaving Philippe Chin French-Asian Bistro & Deck Bar in Somers Point, a spot he opened spring of last year.
 Chin ran a FB post about having nothing to do with what remains of the restaurant and that he was heading to “paradise.”